Engaging Citizens in Discussions on Democratic Innovation Through Play

 2. Creating and testing stories

-Using the citizens’ input from the Democracy Labs, the team created six short near-future design fiction stories, which were tested across six countries in an online survey.
+Using the citizens’ input from the Democracy Labs, the team created six short near-future fiction stories, which were tested across six countries in an online survey.

 3. Prototyping and testing the game